70th Annual Sacramento Autorama

-1936 Ford wins Custom d’Elegance award, 1949 Mercury Custom wins King of Kustoms award at the 2020 Sacramento Autorama.
+1936 Ford wins Custom d’Elegance award and a 1949 Mercury Custom wins King of Kustoms award at the 2020 Sacramento Autorama.

 Over 500 world-class custom vehicles dominated the floors at the Sacramento Autorama this year at the Cal Expo Fairgrounds in Sacramento, California.
 Touted as one of the world’s longest running indoor car shows, the Autorama handed out over 400 individual awards.
 Earning the most prestigious award, the Custom d’Elegance, was Jeff Boone’s 1936 Ford Custom.
 Other major award winners include Glenn Black’s 1949 Mercury Custom, which won the King of Kustoms award, and Bob Dron who won the H.A.
 Bagdasarian “World’s Most Beautiful Custom” for his 1948 Chevrolet Fleetline.